-They say the journey is often just as valuable as the destination – and nowhere could this be more true than in driving along Highway 94 from Te Anau in New Zealand’s southern island.
+They say the journey is often just as valuable as the destination – and nowhere could this be more true than in driving along Highway 94 from Te Anau in New Zealand’s southern island to Milford Sount itself.
 Flanked by huge glacier-carved mountains, pristine lakes and rivers and just the right mix of snow and greenery, this is one of the most scenic routes you can take in your life.

 While only a little over 100km, this is a drive that can take several hours if you “do it right” – stopping off to see the cascading waterfalls, reflections in the clear mountain lakes, or even to enjoy some of the local wildlife.